-This Privacy Notice explains how Coventry City Council's Benefits Service will use your personal information and who it will be shared.
+This Privacy Notice explains how personal information is going to be used, what for, who it will be shared with and why.

-We collect personal information relating to benefit applications for Housing Benefit, Council Tax Support and free school meals.
+We collect and hold personal information relating to Housing Benefit, Council Tax Support, Free School Meals and Discretionary Grants

 We use this information to: